Naperville Children's Dentist - Preparing for Your Child's Dental Visit

 It is best to refrain from using words around your child that might cause unnecessary fear, such as needle, pull, drill, or hurt.
 Our Naperville children's dentists and staff make a practice of using words that convey the same message, but are pleasant and non-frightening to a child.

 Brushing and flossing techniques, healthy snacks, sealants, and fluoride recommendations are just some of the topics discussed during your child's initial cleaning and exam appointment.

 What to Expect During Your Child's First Dental Visit

 Your child will be seen on time; the only time your appointment would be delayed is in the case of an emergency.

 The first person your child will come into contact with will be one of our friendly assistants.
 They will come out to discuss what will be done during the appointment with both you and your child.
 The assistant will then take the child back while you wait.
 We will show your child the office and offer explanations for any questions they may have.

 Our children's dental visits will always start with a general cleaning and x-rays, if needed.
 After the cleaning, we perform a complete exam and look for any abnormalities including difficulty breathing, infections, or ulcers.
 This allows us to examine the soft tissues for any lumps or bumps that should not be there and check the development of the teeth, bite, and jaw for any issues that could suggest future problems.

 We are careful to monitor your child's level of comfort during treatment.
 If at any time we feel the child is uncomfortable or wishes us to stop, we can pause and even modify treatment to help ease their fear or discomfort.
 After we finish the cleaning and exam, we will apply a fluoride treatment.
-At this time you will be brought back to discuss the findings with your child and Dr. Tom or Dr. Eryn.
+At this time you will be brought back to discuss the findings with your child and Dr. Eryn or Dr. Maribel.